Upcycle Mom

 0 Comments

-- 1 teaspoon baking soda dissolved in ½ cup boiling water
+- 1 teaspoon baking soda dissolved in 1 ½ tablespoons of hot water

 - ½ teaspoon salt